Words and Photos: Eilon Paz

 Barbra Streisand and Barry Gibb’s Guilty LP is my first memory of music.
 It also prevented my parents from strangling me as a colicky 2-year-old.
 They would put this on and I would fall asleep immediately.

-Q: What attracted you to girl pop groups?
+What attracted you to girl pop groups?

 Nowadays songwriters aren’t competing against Brian Wilson or Holland-Dozier-Holland to get in the charts, hence the outrageous amount of melody-devoid, half-assed junk that makes up the top ten.
 In the end, though, when it comes to the question of why I collect girl groups, it’s not something I fully understand myself.
 Perhaps it’s simply because girls are better?
-He he.
+[Laughs]

-A: ’60s fashion, pioneered by designers André Courrèges, Mary Quant and Pierre Cardin, was quite spectacular.
+’60s fashion, pioneered by designers André Courrèges, Mary Quant and Pierre Cardin, was quite spectacular.
 I love the forward-thinking, ready-to-wear, flattering designs, which are far more creative than the uninspired looks you see on the street today.

 It was a photo of Brigitte Bardot, with her big blonde hair, wearing a simple A-line pink dress and nothing on her feet, that pretty much determined my fashion sense.
-Although it feels quite odd writing about fashion seeing as I hate shopping for clothes and have only accumulated lots of dresses because I buy a few each year and never ever throw anything away.
+It feels quite odd writing about fashion seeing as I hate shopping for clothes and have only accumulated lots of dresses because I buy a few each year and never ever throw anything away.

-Q: Can you tell us a bit about the evolution of the girl group?
+Can you tell us a bit about the evolution of the girl group?

-A: Early groups like the Boswell Sisters, Chordettes and Andrews Sisters were actual groups of singing girls, but I consider the girl group era to begin with the Chantels’ “Maybe” in 1958, followed by the Shirelles, who were the first girl group to score a #1 hit with “Will You Still Love Me Tomorrow.”
+Early groups like the Boswell Sisters, the Chordettes and the Andrews Sisters were actual groups of singing girls, but I consider the girl group era to begin with the Chantels’ “Maybe” in 1958, followed by the Shirelles, who were the first girl group to score a #1 hit with “Will You Still Love Me Tomorrow.”
 The Shirelles were singing about being girls, about sex, about the confusing experience of being in love yet terrified that the guy you’ve just spent the night with may never call you again.
-This was revolutionary, and miles away from the goody two-shoes songs of the Andrews Sisters.
+This was revolutionary and miles away from the goody two-shoes songs of the Andrews Sisters.
 The charts will tell you that these girl groups resonated with the entire female population, who finally had music that actually spoke to their real life experiences.
 The records were not only sung by girls, but “Will You Still Love Me Tomorrow” and so many of the girl group hits were also written by girls—Carole King, Ellie Greenwich, and Cynthia Weil, who were penning song after song about being young and in love.
 The Ronettes’ “Be My Baby” is forever attached to Phil Spector, but it was Ellie Greenwich and her husband Jeff Barry who wrote the song.
-You just can’t fake records that good, and that’s why they’re still with us today.
+You just can’t fake records that good and that’s why they’re still with us today.

 The Cookies’ “I Never Dreamed.”
 Definitely in my top ten favorite songs of all time.
 This beat up copy was all I had until last week when I scored a pristine copy at the Allentown record fair.
 Happy days!